 (2) Within the PhD training, educational credits can be acquired by completing successfully the previously registered subjects as a course.
 Evaluation is carried out using a three-step scale.
 The satisfactory (adequate) or any better exam result is the condition for official acknowledgment of credit points.
 The total number of acquirable credit points must indicated in the initial course announcement and before registration for the course.
 The obtained result at the exam (or in any other evaluation process) does not influence the number of credit points if the mark is satisfactory (adequate) or better.

-(3) The intention of running a course must be announced - for the first semester until 30 April and until 30 November in the second – on a specific form downloadable from the homepage.
+(3) The intention of running a course must be announced - for the first semester until 30 April and until 30 November in the second – on a specific form downloadable from the Homepage of the PhD training.
 The Departmental Doctoral School (DI) Council submits to the Educational and Credit Committee (OKB) the list of all the courses (i.e. their title, syllabus, grading and assessment and the acquirable credit points) for the forthcoming semester.

 (4) If the number of students registered does not reach the minimum number of participants required at registration, the course leader may cancel the course.
 The students must be informed about the cancellation of a course on the website of the University School of Ph.D.
 The students shall be informed if the course is cancelled.